-Prior to affiliating with the College of Engineering, student organizations must first gain approval through the Leadership, Service, and Civic Engagement office.
+Prior to affiliating with the College of Engineering, student organizations must first gain approval through the Leadership and Engagement office.
 Check out how to start a student organization at the University of Iowa.

-The College of Engineering has multiple rooms in the Seamans Center (1402, 3124, 3517, and G131) dedicated for student organization use.
+The College of Engineering has three rooms in the Seamans Center (3517, 2312, and G131) dedicated for student organization use.
 The Fethke Rooftop Terrace is also available for special events.
 Student organizations can also reserve other classroom spaces in the SC and on campus, including the IMU.

-Please fill out the Engineering Student Organization Space Request form to request one of the designated student org spaces in the Seamans Center (1402, 3124, 3517, and G131), including 2nd floor lobby, Fethke Rooftop Terrace, and outdoor tabling requests.
+Please fill out the Engineering Student Organization Space Request form to request one of the designated student org spaces in the Seamans Center: 3517 SC, 2312 SC, or G131 SC.
+You can also use this form to request the 2nd floor lobby, the Fethke Rooftop Terrace, or outdoor tabling.

 Student organizations often require financial resources for materials, events, and professional development.
 There are a variety of sources for organizations to acquire funding.